MagicPoulp/vulkan_charts_flutter/README.md

 Trying to find a way to combine flutter with vulker from a native app, using FLutter for most of the app.

 See the choice of technique below.
 I will try a FlutterView, and I will use the pixel shader discard for the transparency.
-DOing this at a low level probably removes lots of overhead.
+Doing this at a low level probably removes lots of overhead.
+Main reason for using a FlutterView: to transfer data between the Flutter code and the SurfaceView.
+It is simpler and faster within the same activity.

 # Why embed flutter and not embed native